What is genetic counseling?

 - Abnormal results from routine prenatal testing.

-- Amniocentesis results which identify a chromosomal defect.
+- Amniocentesis results that identify a chromosomal defect.

 - An inherited disease present in a close family member.

-- A child of either with a birth defect or genetic disorder.
+- A child with a birth defect or genetic disorder.

 - Mother over 35 years old.